 Interpreters deal with the spoken word or signed languages.
 They interpret what each speaker is saying or signing into the other person’s language.

 This depends on a number of factors, such as the demand for the particular language, your accreditation level and your skill.

 Some language communities may be quite small, so there may not be much work.
 In others, a large number of accredited practitioners may already exist, which may mean greater competition and fewer opportunities.

 The only way to find out if there’s demand for a particular language and, if so, at what accreditation level, is to do your research.
-For example, you could contact translating and interpreting agencies, or organisations that employ interpreters or translators, such as some of our industry partners.
+For example, you could contact translating and interpreting agencies, or organisations that employ interpreters or translators.

 This will depend on many things, such as the demand for the particular language, and your skills and experience.
 For some languages, there may not be much work.